Nash Social Distancing Games with Equity Constraints: How Inequality Aversion Affects the Spread of Epidemics

-It turns out that, in the absence of a variance constraint, players either choose complete isolation or complete sociability (see also Remark \ref{ConcavRemark}).
-It is also interesting that we may have many Nash equilibria inducing different costs for the players.
+Numerical examples indicate that there may be many Nash equilibria inducing different costs for the players.
 Thus, even in the absence of social distancing regulations, it is beneficial for the players to coordinate and choose the `best' equilibrium.
-In the variance constrained case, there are GNE with intermediate values of sociability.
-We find numerically that inequality constraints are always beneficial for the vulnerable players, and that sometimes inequality constraints are beneficial for the group of the non-vulnerable agents, as well.
+In the variance constrained case, we numerically find that the inequality constraint (bounding the variance) is always beneficial for the vulnerable players.
+Sometimes, inequality constraints are beneficial for the group of non-vulnerable agents as well.

 The rest of the paper is organized as follows.
-In Section \ref{s.model}, the compartmental model for the epidemic outbreak and for the social distancing game between the agents is introduced.
+Section \ref{s.model} describes the compartmental model for the epidemic outbreak and the social distancing game between the agents.
 In Section \ref{s.Nash}, we analyze the game and characterize its Nash equilibria.
-In Section \ref{s.variance}, we introduce the constraint that concerns the variance of the payoffs and derive an appropriate definition of Nash equilibrium variance constrained games.
-In section \ref{s.simulations}, we present at first a methodology for the computation of the Nash equilibrium strategies of section \ref{s.Nash} and then present some numerical examples of them.
-Moreover, in the same section, we compute numerically an equilibrium for the variance constrained game, which satisfies the definition we introduce in section \ref{s.variance}.
-In the Appendix we collocate the proofs of several propositions of the paper.
+In Section \ref{s.variance}, we introduce the constraint that concerns the variance of the payoffs and derive an appropriate definition of generalized Nash equilibrium for variance constrained games.
+In section \ref{s.simulations}, we present a methodology for the computation of the Nash equilibrium strategies of section \ref{s.Nash} and then give some numerical examples.
+Moreover, in the same section, we present an example of generalized Nash equilibrium computation for the variance constrained game.
+In the Appendix, we collocate the proofs of several propositions of the paper.